fbpx

 Wimbledon Case Study

-Back in 2016, powered by IBM Watson big data, the Wimbledon editorial could monitor social channels and break new stories and mold the narrative to encourage new fans from other sports such as the F1 to visit its tennis-related platforms.
+Back in 2016, powered by IBM Watson big data and analytics the Wimbledon editorial could monitor social channels and break new stories and mold the narrative to encourage new fans from other sports such as the F1 to visit its tennis-related platforms.

 The results were impressive, a 24% increase in social media audience, an increase of 25% in terms of video views from 2015’s event (110 million video views).